top of page

 • Grunt (12" overall)

-• 3 Combined Wild Card (Fill any Category)
+• 3 Combined Wild Card (Fill any Category, 5pts per fish not counted towards weight)

 • Not to be counted towards largest fish category